lidofinance/lido-dao/docs/scratch-deploy.md

-# Deploy Lido Protocol from Scratch
+# Deploy Lido protocol middleware from scratch

 > [!NOTE]
 > Work in progress.
 The document is a draft and may contain inaccuracies.